shesek/bcash-instadump/README.md

 This could be accomplished using a bash script along the lines of:

     $ cat utxos.csv | xargs -L 1 bash -c 'sleep $[ ( $RANDOM % 3600 ) ]s &&
-        bcash-instadump --input $1 --payout `bitcoin-cli getnewaddress` \
+        bcash-instadump --input $1 --payout `bitcoin-cli getnewaddress` --whateverjustdump'
-                        --email zx@gmail.com --cookie zx.cookie \
-                        --whateverjustdump'

-**Leaking data to Changelly**
+**Leaking data to ShapeShift**

-Selling all of your unspent outputs via the same Changelly account and/or from the same IP address will reveal the link between your outputs (and their associated addresses) to the Changelly operators and to any attackers gaining access to Changelly's servers (via hacking, a legal warrant, or otherwise).
+Selling all of your unspent outputs from the same IP address will reveal the link between your outputs (and their associated addresses) to ShapeShift and to anyone gaining access to their systems (via hacking, a legal warrant, or otherwise).

-*Note:* Changelly appears to be blocking Tor users.
+It is recommended that you use `--proxy` or `--tor` to connect over a proxy.
+Preferably, use a proxy with a different public IP address for each request (otherwise the transactions would not be linked to your real IP address, but still linked to each-other).

 **Leaking data to the Electrum bcash servers *when broadcasting transactions***